nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
 * `show RA1`

-**Include an interactive GUI version where Avengers can click on the menu to show students' grades as well.**

 #### Visualizing assessments' grades of the entire class: `visualize`
 Plots the grades and the average score of all the students for all assessments.